apigovau/national-api-design-standards/sections/api-security.md

 X-Protective-Marking: VER=<ver>, NS=<namespace>, SEC=<securityClassification>
 ```

-The first 2 key-value pairs of a security classification scheme are largely static for a specific REST resource.
 The first key-value pair appended to the x-protective-marking header will be the classification version, which is backward compatible and should change infrequently.
 The second key-value pair is the classification scheme namespace.
 The security classification marker (and further optional markings) follow.

 e.g.